-Departmental, Advanced Placement, and CLEP exams may be used to exempt a student from certain required courses in the core or in the student's major.
+Departmental, Advanced Placement, and CLEP exams may be used to exempt a student from certain required courses in the Exploration Tier of the Magis core or in the student's major.
+Students may not test out of the requirements in the Orientation Tier of the Magis Core.
 The use of particular exams and the matching of exams with courses shall be at the discretion of the appropriate department.
 Justification must be provided to the Curriculum Committee by any department declining to use exemption exams.
 For each course exempted through advanced placement or departmental testing, a student's requirements for graduation will be reduced by one course.